xocolatl-aficionado/Quizzeria/README.md

 - Quiz, Questions and User collection has been used in the MongoDB to support the application.
 - Unit tests were written for the data layer as well as other business class that yet to be integrated end to end.

 ## What works?

 - The user starts at the landing page.
+- A new user can create an account with the role of Admin or Student
 - Signs in with the credentials.
-If you log in using the Admin credentials (`username: mehadi@mehadi.com` and  `password: 1234`) it should redirect to the Admin home page and if logged in with the student credentials (`username: Adi@Adi.com` and  `password: 4321`) the user will be redirected to the studnet dashboard.
+If you log in using the Admin credentials (`username: mehadi@mehadi.com` and  `password: 1234`) it should redirect to the Admin home page and if logged in with the student credentials (`username: Adi@Adi.com` and  `password: 4321`) the user will be redirected to the student dashboard.
+- If logged in as admin; user can see the list of available quizzes and delete the quizzes if required
+- If logged in as student; user can see all the quizzes that they has taken (New users will see empty table).
-- Clicking the `Retake Quiz` button will no longer reset the score as we will change the architecture around that button in the next sprint.
+- If there are existing quiz that the user has taken before, pressing the `Retake Quiz` button will allow the user to retake the quiz
-- Although we have a few new UI pages as well as backend for them we are yet to merge some of this changes to the master due to git conflict resolutions that are still pending.
+- If the user presses `Take a quiz` from the navbar it will show all the available quizzes and upon pressing `Take Quiz` button the user will taken to the quiz page
+- From the quiz page user will be available to answer the questions and upon submission it will show the results.

-## Available Screens for students
+## Available Screens

 1. Student Dashboard
 - This is the initial screen for a student logged in to the system successfully.<br/>